commandus/tlns/README.md

 Task descriptor consists of

 - stage
-- device identifer: network key / app key
+- device identifer: network key/app key
 - stage process error code
-- radio metadata sent by the gateway such as signal power, signal/noise ratio etc.
+- radio metadata array sent by the gateway such as signal power, signal/noise ratio etc.

+If packet received by two or more gateways, identical messages merged into the one.
+Metadata specific to the gateway added to the array of metadatas.
+Radio metadata array have at least 1 element.

 At any stage task can be cancelled on stage process error such as
 - no network or app key available (device is not registered)